rnevius/a-spoonful-of-django/topics/coding_style.md

 2. Separate top-level function and class definitions with two blank lines.
 3. Separate method definitions inside a class with a single blank line

-It can be helpful to use a plugin such as
+It can be helpful to use a plugin such as...

 ### Regarding line limits